 Printing Medications and Personalized Drug Delivery Systems

 The role of a 3D printer in pharmaceuticals is gradually improving the industry.
-This technology allows patients to be given specific and preferred doses that increase pharmacotherapy success and compliance.
+This technology enables patients to receive specific and preferred doses, thereby increasing pharmacotherapy success and compliance.

-As this technology continues to develop, future unique drugs will have a lot of room for growth.
-In addition, controlled-release tablets will be introduced into the market soon, allowing the active ingredients to be released at a delayed and focused time.
-Some researchers are investigating ways to manufacture medicines at a lower cost with local pharmacies to enhance drug affordability.
+As this technology continues to develop, future unique drugs will have significant room for growth.
+In addition, controlled-release tablets will soon be introduced to the market, allowing the active ingredients to be released at a delayed and focused time.
+Some researchers are exploring methods to produce medicines more affordably through partnerships with local pharmacies.

 Medical 3D printing has made personalized medicine and specialized treatment scheduling a reality.